JohnGUnderwood/atlas-hybrid-search/README.md

 ## Embeddings
 In order to perform vector search the input text query must be encoded (turned into a vector) using an embedding model.
 Byt default this is done using OpenAI's ada-002 model and the API key provided in the `.env` file.
 This is because the default sample data (see below) has been encoded using this same model.
 The model used for document and query embeddings must be the same.

-At the moment the app is set so you can switch between OpenAI and Azure OpenAI.
+At the moment the app is set so you can switch between [OpenAI](https://platform.openai.com/docs/guides/embeddings), [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/understand-embeddings), [Nomic](https://docs.nomic.ai/reference/endpoints/nomic-embed-text) and [Mistral](https://docs.mistral.ai/capabilities/embeddings/).
 To use Azure simply set your `OPENAIDEPLOYMENT` and `OPENAIENDPOINT` variables in the `.env` file.

 If you are confident with code you could add another embedding API by modifying the [app's API layer](pages/api/embed.js) and the [embedding model](middleware/model).